-The birthplace of California, expats moving to San Diego will find themselves in a city where history meets progress.
-Passing through Native American, Spanish and Mexican hands before becoming part of the United States, the city’s pioneer spirit can be felt blowing through the palm trees that line its sprawling streets.
-San Diego is known for its pleasant climate, seemingly endless miles of beaches and small-town atmosphere.
+The birthplace of California, San Diego is a city where history meets progress.
+Passing through Native American, Spanish and Mexican hands before becoming part of the United States, the city’s pioneer spirit can be felt blowing through the palm trees that line its streets and sun-baked beaches.
+New arrivals moving to San Diego will enjoy its pleasant climate, seemingly endless miles of sandy coastline and small-town atmosphere.

-The city is the economic centre of San Diego County as well as the border-defying San Diego-Tijuana metropolitan area.
-There are many strong industries that expats might find work in, including international trade, telecommunications, software, electronics, tourism, military-related activities and manufacturing.
+The city is the economic centre of San Diego County, as well as the border-defying San Diego-Tijuana metropolitan area.
+There are many strong industries that newcomers might find work in, including international trade, IT, tourism, military-related activities and manufacturing.
 The city has also gained a reputation for its world-class healthcare facilities and cutting-edge biotechnology industry.

-It is a great city for children, with many options for public and private schooling as well as a range of activities and attractions to keep the whole family entertained.
-This includes famous destinations such as SeaWorld, the San Diego Zoo, Legoland California and the San Diego Zoo Safari Park.
-The city is also the home of exciting annual events such as the world-famous San Diego Comic-Con International.
+San Diego is a great city for children, with many options for public and private schooling, as well as a range of activities and attractions to keep the whole family entertained.
+This includes famous destinations such as the San Diego Zoo, Legoland California and the San Diego Zoo Safari Park.
+There are also countless hiking trails in the hills around the city and plenty of weekend camping spots.
+San Diego is also the home of exciting annual events such as the world-famous San Diego Comic-Con International.